stonewiseAIDrugDesign/Lingo3DMol/readme.md

 # Lingo3DMol: Generation of a Pocket-based 3D Molecule using a Language Model
 Lingo3DMol is a pocket-based 3D molecule generation method that combines the ability of language model with the ability to generate 3D coordinates and geometric deep learning to produce high-quality molecules.

+## System Requirements

+### Hardware requirements
+A standard compute with GPU with at least 5GB graphic memory.

+### OS Requirements
+This package is supported for macOS and Linux.
+The package has been tested on the following systems:
+Linux: Ubuntu 16.04
+macOS: Ventura (13.0)

 ## Install via conda yaml file
+Typical install time: 40 minutes
 ```
 conda create -n lingo3dmol python=3.8
 conda activate lingo3dmol